8bitnation/teambot/README.md

 - Convert it to a bot account
 - Get the client id and follow: https://discordapp.com/oauth2/authorize?scope=bot&client_id=CLIENT_ID
 - Get your token from the bot account page

+# updating the code from the repo

+        npm run pm2 pull teambot

 # Roles and Channel setup